MEET THE NUESTRA TIERRA CREW

 In her role as the Communications Manager, Natasha hopes to use her lived and professional experiences to elevate NTCP’s online presence and continue to creatively share the good work of Nuestra Tierra with larger audiences.

-Ray Trejo is a lifelong educator, sportsman, and conservationist from Deming, NM.
+Ray is a lifelong educator, sportsman, and conservationist from Deming, NM.
 As the former assistant superintendent at Deming Public Schools, Ray has dedicated a big portion of his life to serving K-12 youth and has mentored countless Hispanic youth in the outdoors.
 Aside from his dedicated work with Nuestra Tierra, Ray also serves as an outreach coordinator for New Mexico Wildlife Federation and as the Deming Refugee Shelter Director.
-Ray attended Western New Mexico University in Silver City where he earned a Bachelor’s degree in education, a master’s degree in teaching and a second master’s in educational leadership.

-Charlene Juanico was born in Albuquerque, raised in Rio Rancho and is from Zia, Jemez, and Acoma Pueblo.
+Charlene was born in Albuquerque, raised in Rio Rancho and is from Zia, Jemez, and Acoma Pueblo.
 She graduated from NMSU with degrees in Fish and Wildlife Conservation Ecology and Administration and Public Policy.
 Her passion for land advocacy was ignited when the North Dakota Pipeline was built and she made a commitment to doing her part to prevent more natural resource destruction on Indigenous lands.
-She is the Assistant Tribal Relations Liaison for US Forest Service at Cibola & Sante Fe National Forests.
-She is also member of the Pueblo Action Alliance in Albuquerque.
+She is the Assistant Tribal Relations Liaison for US Forest Service at Cibola & Sante Fe National Forests and a member of the Pueblo Action Alliance in ABQ.
 In her free time Charlene enjoys hiking and camping.